rohithkk/nodecommands/docker.md

      > The above command starts a new nginx container and immediately runs the bash command on the container.
 You will be able to execute other commands on the shell.

+    > The container stops as soon as we exit from the shell.
+This is because we overwrote the default command in the Dockerfile of the nginx image to "bash" which is only valid for shell lifetime.

+     **Option 2 - run the exec command on a running container **

+     `docker container exec **-it** <image name> <command to run>`

+     > Example: docker container exec -it mysql bash

+     > The above command starts a new process on the currently running "mysql" container and executes the bash command on it.

+    > The container will continue to run even after exiting from the shell.
+This is a key difference between Option 1 and Option 2.